SamL153/saml/content/post/2021-04-20-spotify-hits/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-5-1.png" width="672" />
 It's hard to find a trend in the first half of the decade.
 However, after the spike in 2015, there's a marked decrease in the number of artists that were able to produce multiple hit songs within a year.
 Rather than attributing this trend solely to streaming platforms, it may also be a byproduct of increasing ways to produce music.

-Me, Myself, and I by G Eazy was unmistakably one of the biggest hits on the radio when it was released.
+Me, Myself, and I by G-Eazy was unmistakably one of the biggest hits on the radio when it was released.
 Though what I found most interesting was the number of songs that went by the same title though created by different artists (Big Sean and Beyonce to name a couple) in different genres.
 This led me to investigate whether the subject of a song, expressed by its title, had an effect on whether it would be a hit.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />